 Dolphin School of English started in January 2016.

-We welcome volunteers from everywhere around the world.
-We don’t ask for any teaching qualification, only a good motivation and commitment Through this experience, you will receive as much as you give.
+We don’t ask for any teaching qualification, only good motivation and commitment Through this experience, you will receive as much as you give.

-The English school is based in Kratie province and is about 10 minutes by motorbike from Kratie town and the Mekong River.
-In Cambodia, the economy is mainly based on tourism and agriculture, however, in the public schools of Kratie, students aren't taught much English.
-Therefore, the goal of the School is to enable them to learn English and gain some basic IT skills, which will give them much better job prospects and a brighter future.
+The English school is based in Kratie province and is about 15 minutes by bicycle from Kratie town and the Mekong River.
+In Cambodia, The economy is mainly based on tourism and agriculture, however, in the public schools of Kratie, students aren't taught much English.
+Therefore, the goal of the School is to enable them to learn English and gain some basic IT skills, which will give them much better job prospects and a brighter future, and an opportunity to be part of the growing tourism industry here.

 The Dolphin School of English receives no financial support from the Government; the school relies solely on donations, and volunteers for teaching.

-We are looking for volunteers to teach English, and/or basic computer skills (currently space for about 6 volunteers at a time) along with some other important roles.
+We are looking for volunteers to teach English, and basic computer skills (currently space for about 6 volunteers at a time) along with some other important roles.

 Teaching at the home-based school and at other schools in the area,